thetotobalgo/ece-webtech-2023-fall-gr04-04/README.md

 # Blogging application - ECE Webtech project

-- For the profile of the user, only the password change and the link to the gravatar website work, we also implemented fake name and email change.

 **User Authentication**: Utilizing Supabase for user authentication, visitors can sign in and out of your website.
 The `UserContext` manages the user state throughout the application, allowing for personalized experiences such as commenting on articles and liking content.

 **Article Display**: